January 13, 2022- March 5, 2022

 June 24, 2022 – October 15, 2022

 Hearty, homemade meals, friendly staff, and cozy private cabins prepare you for hikes to Gulf Hagas and Third Mountain, a lodge-to-lodge cross-country ski, or simply a day of shoreside relaxation on Long Pond.
 Winter guests have access to 35 miles of groomed cross-country ski and snowshoe trails around the lodge, including a 2-to-11 mile “stacked” loop ski trail network around Long Pond.
-Your gear can be shuttled into/out of camp and between lodges for those skiing lodge-to-lodge.
-Complimentary snowshoes are available for lodge guests.
+The lodge-to-lodge trail network is groomed and offers full day adventures replete with magnificent views and moose tracks.
+A shuttle service is available so that your car is waiting for you at the end of your trip, and a gear shuttle transports your gear to your next lodge, providing you with the freedom to ski or snowshoe with just a day pack.
+Complimentary snowshoes are available for use.
+For details on preparing for your winter stay, visit here.

 Summer guests can enjoy fly-fishing for landlocked salmon or wild brook trout on a myriad of lakes, rivers, and streams, including nearby Long Pond.
 Guests can relax around the campfire, on the dock or out on the swim float.
 Swimming is fabulous in this clear water lake.
 Complimentary canoes, kayaks, and paddle boards are available to explore the lake.
 The newly renovated “green” lodge features expansive views of the sunsets, a cozy living room with wood stove, a family-style dining room, and a wood-fired sauna.